henrylee940909/ToDo-List-Terminal/README.md

 ---

-*This repository contains academic homework code for learning purposes.*
+*This repository contains academic homework code and documentation for learning purposes.*